gosson/tugboat/AGF/100-AGF-Introduction.md

 reduces the value of the cloud to bring speed and agility to the organization.
 The approach works but at the cost of reducing the true potential of the cloud.

-A new approach to an old problem
+A tested approach to an old problem
 --------------------------------

 As described above, the perception of IT departments as slow, cumbersome and